7Block Labs

 Hyperledger Fabric

-• Private Data Collections enable sharing data with specific peers without creating multiple channels.
+• Private Data Collections let you share data with selected peers while avoiding the hassle of setting up multiple channels.

 Corda